 The debate over the school’s policy is about much more than pronouns.
 It’s about scientific truth.
 It’s about whether the government can force teachers to endorse an ideology that conflicts with their beliefs.

-And the teachers’ case is about something even more important: it’s about whether we have the right to voice dissenting opinions to our elected officials at all.
+And Tanner Cross’s case was about something even more important: whether we have the right to voice dissenting opinions to our elected officials at all.
 Not everyone will agree with these courageous teachers about what the school’s policy should be.
-But, in a free society, everyonemust have the right to make their case to their elected officials about what the policy should be.
+But, in a free society, everyone must have the right to make their case to their elected officials about what the policy should be.